simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Obtaining-Consent/Obtaining-Consent.md

 return formStep
 ```

-The form step is shown in Figure 3.
+The form step is in Figure 3.

 // todo: add images here